 This term we are offering three different types of workshop delivery to choose from.
 You can either visit Te Uru and go for a gallery tour with a hands-on workshop, or we can visit you with our Art in a Box lessons, or try our new Art in a Bag workshops.
 Art in a Bag gives you a comprehensive lesson plan with everything you need to facilitate an interactive workshop in your classroom.

 Get inspired by Marti Friedlander’s remarkable photographic portraits of well-known artists.
-Option A: create a unique mixed media artwork that expresses your identity, culture and dreams.
-Option B: self-portrait print.
+Paint a self-portrait using mixed media that expresses your identity, culture, and dreams.
 (Yrs.
 1–8, social history, identity, technology, English and visual art strands DI, CI, PK, UC)

 Te Uru spring guided tour for high schools and tertiary students